KsinghP/Covid-Tweets-Classification/README.md

 1. All this suffering if only China didnt lie about what was happening in Wuhan where the virus started
 2.

+# Limitations and scope for improvement

+My model achieves about 77% accuracy.
+As the recall and precision metrics suggest, the non-conspiratorial label is predicted with greater accuracy than the conspiratorial one.
+There’s also strong dependence on certain keywords.
+For instance, the presence of “scamdemic” in a tweet almost always results in it being predicted as conspiratorial, even if reading the whole tweet – “covid is not a scamdemic”, for example – suggests that isn’t the case.

+The Keras deep learning model I’ve used returns lower accuracy than

+In order to improve the accuracy and mitigate other problems, I’m working on preparing a much bigger training set.
+This should reduce keyword dependence as well as increase the accuracy of the deep learning model.

+# Technologies Used

+Python 3.6
+AWS (EC2, S3, Secrets Manager, Route 53)